Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 - DAG execution

-RAIDFRAME uses DAGs to fire IO nodes for reads and writes.
+RAIDframe uses DAGs to fire IO nodes for reads and writes.
 These DAG nodes are also PDA dependent.
 The DAG node creation structure also needed to be updated to accommodate more than two PDAs when using the level `N`.

 - Reconstruction

-RAIDFRAME Reconstruction has been updated to make room for RAID level `N`. when a disk fails, the current algorithm identifies a non-dead disk and reads the content of that disk and writes to the spare disk. new checks for RAID N has been added to the code to read from only one non-dead disk and write to the spare disk.
+RAIDframe Reconstruction has been updated to make room for RAID level `N`. when a disk fails, the current algorithm identifies a non-dead disk and reads the content of that disk and writes to the spare disk. new checks for RAID N has been added to the code to read from only one non-dead disk and write to the spare disk.
 This avoids trying to randomly read and write across